-- Conservatorship is a legal proceeding where the Court takes away the protected person's rights and appoints a conservator to manage and protect the assets of the protected person. - Conservatorship is a legal proceeding where the Court takes away the protected person's rights and appoints a conservator to manage and protect the assets of the protected person.
+- Conservatorship is a legal proceeding where the Court takes away the protected person's rights and appoints a conservator to manage and protect the assets of the protected person. - Guardianship is a legal proceeding where an individual's civil liberties are taken away and given to a guardian to make decisions regarding the health and welfare of the ward.

-There are many instances when a guardianship

-and conservatorship are requested at the same time by the petitioner.
+There are many instances when a guardianship and conservatorship are requested at the same time by the petitioner.
 If a petition is filed requesting both, the actions may be consolidated and only one hearing is required to address both petitions.
 One person may serve as both a guardian and conservator, but if not, both are expected to work together in the best interests of the ward/protected person.